 Improving Cancer Care for the Underserved in Academic and Community Practice Settings

-As a member of the Alliance, the Johns Hopkins University School of Medicine (JHSM), working through the Johns Hopkins Clinical Research Network (JHCRN), will collaborate with other Johns Hopkins organizations and its community partners to improve health outcomes and reduce cancer health care disparities for underserved communities.
+As a member of the Alliance, Johns Hopkins Medicine (JHM), working through the Johns Hopkins Clinical Research Network (JHCRN), will collaborate with other Johns Hopkins organizations and its community partners to improve health outcomes and reduce cancer health care disparities for underserved communities.

 The JHCRN serves a geographic area comprised of over 8 million people from racially and ethnically diverse communities across the mid-Atlantic region.
 This service area includes urban and rural communities known to experience unequal access to cancer care services (known as cancer health disparities).

 Many of the underserved populations in these areas are older African-Americans (60 years of age or older), and individuals who live in areas found to have increased cancer mortality.
 The most commonly diagnosed cancers among this group are breast, lung, prostate and colorectal cancer.

 - Implement web-based, communication training programs – for patients, health care providers, and family members and friends serving as care partners – to better engage patients in their own care planning and treatment decision making

 - Train care partners on techniques to become effective health coaches who can support patients through the entire cancer care process

 - Establish an electronic database of available community support programs to increase awareness of available services for cancer patients and their care partners